 Do we know anything for sure?
 Any honest person would admit that you cannot know anything for sure, unless you are omniscient or you hear from one who is omniscient.
 But to be omniscient, one would have to have collected all the data.
 One must know about all reality.
-One must be aware of what everything is made out of, every force in the universe, and every non-material concept that is knowable.
+One must be aware of what everything is made out of, every force in the universe, and every nonmaterial concept that is knowable.
 That would mean that a person would have to be omnipresent to know everything that is happening right now.
+One would

-One would have to be eternal to know what has happened in the past.
+We are not omniscient, omnipresent, and sovereign over all things. have to be eternal to know what has happened in the past.
 And, one must be in total control of the future, in order to know every contingency, and every possible thing that could happen in the future.
 That's a tall order for a human.
 We are not omniscient, omnipresent, and sovereign over all things.
 Our limitations prevent us from knowing anything for certain, in and of ourselves.